Vijaya Raje Scindia

-Vijaya Raje Scindia (12 October 1919 – 25 January 2001), born Lekha Divyeshwari Devi in Nepal and known popularly as the Rajmata of Gwalior in India, was a prominent Indian political personality.
-In the days of the British Raj, as consort of the last ruling Maharaja of Gwalior, Jivajirao Scindia, she ranked among the highest royal figures of the land.
-In later life, she became a politician of considerable influence and was elected repeatedly to both houses of the Indian parliament.
-She was a member of the Bharatiya Janata Party.
+Vijaya Raje Scindia (born Lekha Divyeshwari Devi; 12 October 1919 – 25 January 2001), known popularly as the Rajmata Scindia, was an Indian politician and consort of the last ruling Maharaja of Gwalior, Jiwajirao Scindia, in British Raj.
+In later life, she was elected repeatedly to both houses of the Indian parliament.
+She was one of the founding members of the Bharatiya Janata Party.
+William Dalrymple wrote in his 1998 book The Age of Kali that she had been called "a madwoman and a saint; a dangerous reactionary and a national saviour; a stubborn and self-righteous old lunatic and a brave and resilient visionary."

 Early years

-Vijaya Raje Scindia was born in 1919 at Simraugadh in present-day Madhesh Pradesh, the eldest child of Thakur Mahendra Singh of Nepal, a government officer, by his second wife, Chuda Devashwari Devi.
+Vijaya Raje Scindia was born in 1919 at Sagar in present-day Madhya Pradesh, the eldest child of Thakur Mahendra Singh of Kotla State (U.P.), a government officer, by his second wife, Chuda Devashwari Devi.
 She was named Lekha Divyeshwari Devi at birth.
 Her father was a deputy collector in the provincial administration.
-Her mother was the daughter of former Commander-in-chief of the Nepalese Army Commanding-General Raja Khadga Shamsher Jang Bahadur Rana, the nephew of founder of Rana dynasty of Nepal, Jang Bahadur Kunwar Rana.
+Her mother was the daughter of former Commander-in-chief of the Nepalese Army Khadga Shamsher Jang Bahadur Rana, the nephew of founder of Rana dynasty of Nepal, Jang Bahadur Kunwar Rana.
 She died at Vijaya Raje's birth.
 Her brother is Dhyanendra Singh, husband of Maya Singh.

 Personal life

-In February 1941, at the age of 22, Lekha was married to Jivajirao Scindia, Maharaja of Gwalior, one of the largest, richest and highest-ranking princely states in India.
+In February 1941, at the age of 22, Lekha was married to Jiwajirao Scindia, the Maharaja of Gwalior.

+Children

+Vijaya Raje and Jiwajirao had four daughters and a son: